 Still, if you want a quick snapshot of the best credit cards for frequent travelers right now, here's what's out there.

-Best signup bonus offer: Give a hand to the Chase Sapphire Preferred® Card, with its 50,000 bonus points, provided you spend $4,000 on your card during the first three months from account opening.
-Take note for international travel there are no foreign transaction fees.
+Best signup bonus offer: Give a hand to the Chase Sapphire Preferred® Card, which you can earn 50,000 bonus points with.
+Take note for international travel: You'll pay $0 in foreign transaction fees.